Final Intended Use Plan for the New York State Drinking Water State Revolving Fund

 - the project is a cost-effective solution to solving the public health problem.

 Projects submitted for financing will be screened for eligibility, scored, ranked and listed.
 Projects can be submitted to the DOH for listing at any time.
-All eligible projects for which pre-application forms were submitted on or before August 10, 2007 were included in the final IUP.
-Eligible projects for which pre-application forms were/are submitted after August 10, 2007 will be included in the next IUP (October 1, 2008 – September 30, 2009).
-Projects for which an engineering report or plans and specifications were submitted to the DOH or which complete construction by August 10, 2007 were listed on the Project Readiness List.
+All eligible projects for which pre-application forms were submitted on or before August 22, 2008 were included in the final IUP.
+Eligible projects for which pre-application forms were/are submitted after August 22, 2008 will be included in the next IUP (October 1, 2009 - September 30, 2010).
+Projects for which an engineering report or plans and specifications were submitted to the DOH or which complete construction by August 22, 2008 were listed on the Project Readiness List.
 It is anticipated that leveraged financing will be originated twice during this IUP period with scheduled closings targeted for March and July.
+Bond Guarantee financing will be originated as appropriate with a scheduled closing to be determined.
 Direct long-term and short-term financings will be originated throughout the year.

 Capitalization will be used to provide the following types of financial assistance:

-- Leveraged Financing - Leveraged Financing are DWSRF financings funded from bond proceeds.
-Bonds issued to fund DWSRF financing will be secured by federal and state match dollars deposited to and held in program financing indentures as security on behalf of certain series of DWSRF bonds.
+- Leveraged Financing - Leveraged Financings are DWSRF financings funded from bond proceeds.
+Certain bond series issued to fund DWSRF financing will be secured by federal and state match dollars deposited to and held in program financing indentures.
 Leveraged Financings will receive an interest subsidy either from earnings received from a dedicated reserve allocation equal to one-third of the financing amount or from other program assets.
 Certain hardship communities may receive an interest subsidy of more than one-third of the financing amount.
-Other program assets or investment earnings from the reserve allocation will provide an interest subsidy to the recipients, thereby reducing the net interest rate on the financing.
+Other program assets or investment earnings from the reserve allocation will provide a 33 1/3% interest subsidy, based on the market rate of the related EFC bonds, to the recipients, thereby resulting in a net of subsidy interest rate on the financing.
 In instances where the project qualifies for a hardship financing, the interest subsidy may reduce the net interest rate to zero percent.
-The amount of the interest rate subsidy will be determined based on a "net financing rate", effectively providing each recipient a 33 1/3% interest subsidy based on the interest rate of the EFC bonds sold for the leveraged financing as may be reduced by applicable tax law.
-The performance of investments held in the financing indenture or the general accounts of the program will not impact the level of interest subsidy payable on leveraged recipient financings.
+The performance of investments held in the financing indenture or the general accounts of the program will not impact the net interest rate on leveraged recipient financings.

 - Regular Reduced Rate Direct Financing - Regular Reduced Rate Direct Financing will be made available to recipients not eligible for Leveraged Financing.
 Recipients determined by EFC to be non-investment grade or which have submitted small financing requests may receive Direct Financing.

-- Additional Financial Assistance (Grants) - Grants may be made available to eligible recipients if an interest free financing does not provide sufficient funding to lower the Projected Service Charge to the Target Service Charge (TSC).
+- Additional Financial Assistance (Grants) - Grants may be made available to eligible recipients if a Direct or Hardship interest free financing does not provide sufficient funding to lower the Projected Service Charge (PSC) to the Target Service Charge (TSC).
 A description of the DWSRF Disadvantaged Community Program is provided in Section 7.0.

 - Emergency Financing - The emergency financing program allows for the immediate financing of emergency situations as defined in Attachment I of this IUP, at eligible public water systems.
 This funding is only available to water supply systems for emergency repairs when no other funding source is available to the system.
 The determination of when an emergency exists would be made by the DOH.
 Imminent threats to public health would include situations that result in the unavailability of a source of potable water for an extended period of time.
 Projects that are designed to address such emergency situations will receive the highest priority ranking and will be added to the Project Readiness List.
 These projects would receive the first priority for any funds that are by-passed in accordance with by-pass procedures authorized in Section 10.2 of this IUP.

-- Short-Term Financing - Communities will borrow through the STFP by issuing municipal Bond Anticipation Notes ("BANs") to the EFC.
-The EFC will provide funding in the amount of the BANS on an interest-free basis.
+- Short-Term Financing - Municipalities will borrow through the STFP by issuing municipal Bond Anticipation Notes ("BANs") to the EFC.
+The EFC will provide funding in the amount of the BANS on an interest-free or EFC market rate basis.
 Upon maturity, the BANs may be retired with long term DWSRF financing, the issuance of long term debt obligations by the community, or other funding.
 Applicants other than municipalities will borrow through the STFP by issuing a promissory note to EFC secured by a letter of credit.
-DWSRF short-term funds will not be available to pre-finance any awarded grants.
+Only DWSRF market rate short-term funds will be available to pre-finance any awarded grants.

 - Leveraged Financing - The financial terms, including the payment of principal and interest, are based on the terms of the EFC's bonds, proceeds of which fund the Leveraged Financing.
 Principal amortization will be required to commence the earlier of a) within one year of the project completion or b) no later than two years after closing the financing (consistent with New York State Local Finance Law).
-Principal amortization cannot exceed 20 years from the project completion date or the Period of Probable Usefulness, whichever is sooner.
+Principal amortization cannot exceed 20 years from the project completion date, or the Period of Probable Usefulness, whichever is sooner.
 The interest subsidy is provided either from other program assets or interest earnings on the investment of the reserve allocation.
-Investments will be limited to U.S. Treasury securities, U.S. Government guaranteed securities, securities of Government Service Enterprises (GSE) such as the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation, GSE guaranteed securities, investment agreements collateralized by U.S. Treasury securities, U.S. Government guaranteed securities, GSE securities, and GSE guaranteed securities and entered into with banks, broker dealers or insurance companies rated in one of the two highest rating categories by each nationally recognized rating service that rates their obligations, and state securities, state guaranteed securities or tax-exempt bonds rated in one of the two highest rating categories by each nationally recognized rating service that rates the bonds.
-The True Interest Cost (TIC) or Market Rate for leveraged financing made from New York's DWSRF in 2007 D Bond Pool financing was 4.61%.
-The Effective Interest Cost (EIC) for recipient financings in this pool was approximately 3.07% (1/3 subsidy).
-The amount of the interest rate subsidy will be determined based on a "net financing rate", effectively providing each recipient a 33 1/3% interest subsidy based on the interest rate of the EFC bonds sold for the leveraged financing as may be reduced by applicable tax law.
+Reserve investments will be limited to U.S. Treasury securities, U.S. Government guaranteed securities, securities of Government Service Enterprises (GSE) such as the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation, GSE guaranteed securities, investment agreements collateralized by U.S. Treasury securities, U.S. Government guaranteed securities, GSE securities, and GSE guaranteed securities and entered into with banks, broker dealers or insurance companies rated in one of the two highest rating categories by each nationally recognized rating service that rates their obligations, and state obligations, state guaranteed securities or other qualified obligations rated in one of the two highest rating categories by each nationally recognized rating service that rates the bonds.
+The Effective Market Rate for leveraged financing made from New York's DWSRF in 2008 A/B financing was 4.27%.
+The Effective Interest Cost (EIC) for recipient financings based on this transaction was approximately 2.85% (1/3 subsidy).

 - Regular Reduced Rate Direct Financing - Terms governing principal amortization are the same as those applicable to Leveraged Financing.
 Interest payable on the financing will be set at two-thirds of the interest rate, as determined by the most recent issuance of DWSRF bonds issued to provide financing to eligible recipients.